AnirudhG07/terminal-robot/README.md

 2. Install dependencies in your environment
 3. run the python program using `python3 robot_main.py`

+# Features You can change
+1. You can always change features of the robot's voice like voice type, speed, pitch, etc.
+2. If you don't like the robot, go to the cloned repository and change the images according to your mouth settings.
+Don't forget to rename the pics as given.
+3. Write a shell script and make an alias so as to not always run here and there for the robot.

 # Dependencies
 ```bash
 python3 -m pip install opencv-python